Jacob

 * See additional notes on the meanings of this name at the end of this post.

-The Story Behind This Biblical Christian Name
+The Story Behind This Biblical Christian Baby Name

 There are two people in the Bible with the name Jacob, and only one has a story.
 The briefer scriptural mention of the name Jacob is the father of Joseph, husband of Mary, in the genealogy listed in the book of Matthew.